Rvolvr/Hostname_Usage/README.md

 # My_Useful_Powershell

 This will be my non-domain specific powershell scripts which could be helpful to IT personnel starting in a new environment.
+I will be happy to modify these for user specific needs - add a [Discussion](https://github.com/Rvolvr/Powershell_AD_Scripts/discussions "Powershell Discussion") or [Issue](https://github.com/Rvolvr/Powershell_AD_Scripts/issues "PowerShell Issue").
+This will be my non-domain specific powershell scripts which could be helpful to IT personnel starting in a new environment.
 These scripts are intended to be copied and pasted to the user's computer for running and tweaking.
 Once on a user's computer, feel free to modify the script to your own needs.

 ## [Snip_drop](https://github.com/Rvolvr/Powershell_AD_Scripts/blob/main/snip_drop.ps1)